-The prices of 390 products are collected from 91 establishments at the 2-digit level.
+The main source of data is a field survey conducted by SCAD's Price and Income Statistics Section, which collects the Quantities of 390 products from 91 establishments representing economic activity at the second digit ISIC4 level.
 The sample distribution covers 76 establishments in the Abu Dhabi region and 15 establishments in the Al Ain region.